Explore the magnificent British Virgin Isles

 - Callwood Rum Distillery

 Day 10 will start with a cruise down the Northern shore of Tortula, keeping an eye out for leaping dolphins by your boat on the way to Cane Garden Bay.
-We highly recommend that you stop at Monkey Point on Guana Island for some great snorkelling on the way!
+We highly recommend that you stop at Monkey Point on Guana Island for some great snorkeling on the way!

 I hope you packed your dancing shoes because tonight, you will be partying the night away.
-Cane Garden Bay is renowned for its crazy night life, so make sure you check out the local scene here.
+Cane Garden Bay is renowned for its crazy nightlife, so make sure you check out the local scene here.
 The main place to party is Sebastian’s Seaside Grille.
-It is a little more than a colourful shack in the sand, this bar is known for its “herbal” tea and Bomba Punch for which it is named.
+It is a little more than a colorful shack in the sand, this bar is known for its “herbal” tea and Bomba Punch for which it is named.
 Make sure to stop by for the Full Moon Party!
 Alternatively, spend a night in peace laid underneath the twinkling night sky and enjoy your beautiful surroundings.
 You might be able to hear the satisfyingly quiet splashes of water around you and perhaps the muffled sound of reggae music distantly floating across the water.